-- Park on a firm, level surface. - If you must park on a slight incline or loose surface, park so that the vehicle cannot move or fall over. - Make sure that high-temperature parts cannot come into contact with flammable materials - Do not touch the engine, muffler, brakes and other high-temperature parts until they cool down. - To reduce the likelihood of theft, always lock the handlebars and remove the key when leaving the vehicle unattended.
+- Park on a firm, level surface. - If you must park on a slight incline or loose surface, park so that the vehicle cannot move or fall over. - Make sure that high-temperature parts cannot come into contact with flammable materials - Do not touch the engine, muffler, brakes and other high-temperature parts until they cool down. - To reduce the likelihood of theft, always lock the handlebar and remove the key when leaving the vehicle unattended.
 Use of an anti-theft device is also recommended.

-| Parking with the Side Stand
+Parking with the Side Stand

-- 1. Stop the engine. - 2.
-Push the side stand down. - 3.
-Slowly lean the vehicle to the left until its weight rests on the side stand. - 4.
-Turn the handlebars fully to the left. - Turning the handlebars to the right reduces stability and may cause the vehicle to fall - 5.
-Turn the ignition switch to the LOCK position and remove the key. ▶ P. 50
+- 1. Stop the engine.

+- 2. Push the side stand down.

+- 3. Slowly lean the vehicle to the left until its weight rests on the side stand.

+- 4. Turn the handlebar fully to the left.

+- Turning the handlebar to the right reduces stability and may cause the vehicle to fall.

+- 5. Turn the ignition switch to the OFF position and remove the key.

+- 6. Lock the steering. ≥ P. 36